scrapy/scrapy/docs/intro/tutorial.rst

   Because of this, we encourage you to learn about XPath even if you already know how to construct CSS selectors.

-For working with XPaths, Scrapy provides :class:`~scrapy.selector.Selector` class and convenient shortcuts to avoid instantiating selectors yourself every time you need to select something from a response.
+For working with CSS and XPath expressions, Scrapy provides :class:`~scrapy.selector.Selector` class and convenient shortcuts to avoid instantiating selectors yourself every time you need to select something from a response.

 You can see selectors as objects that represent nodes in the document structure.
 So, the first instantiated selectors are associated with the root